 Your heels sustain constant pressure and pounding from normal activities like walking, which can result in plantar fasciitis.
 Dr. Benjamin Tehrani, DPM, AACFAS treats this painful condition at King's Point Foot and Ankle Specialists so his patients can walk comfortably again.
-To book a consultation at his Los Angeles office located in Central Alameda call today or click to schedule online.
+To book a consultation at his Los Angeles office located in Downtown Los Angeles, CA and Beverly Hills, CA. Call today or click to schedule online.

 Plantar fasciitis, or heel spur syndrome, is a common condition that can happen to anyone.
 It affects the plantar fascia, a thick tissue located at the bottom of the foot between the toes and the heel, which supports the foot’s arch.